KhronosGroup/glTF-Blender-Exporter/docs/user.md

 The specular glossiness material is not part of core glTF 2.0.
 The material is defined by the extension `KHR_materials_pbrSpecularGlossiness`.

 ![glTF Specular Glossiness Node](glTF_Specular_Glossiness_Node.png)

-#### CMN Blinn-Phong

-The common Blinn-Phong material is not part of core glTF 2.0.
-The material is defined by the extension `KHR_materials_cmnBlinnPhong`.
-A valid glTF 2.0 file can contain no materials.
-To avoid an unwanted export of this material type, the option for this material has explicitly be enabled.
-This common material is not dependent on any node group, as the materials from `Blender Render` are used.
-As the Blender material has more settings and options than defined in the common Blinn-Phong material, only the following parameters are exported:

-TODO: List of exported textures and parameters.

 ---